Azure/draft-classic/design.md

 - (Optionally) watch your source code for changes, redeploying when necessary.

-And When You're Done with Development…

-Prow's "first class" objects are all supported by the Kubernetes toolchain.
+And when You're done with development, Prow's "first class" objects are all supported by the Kubernetes toolchain.
 Simply deploy the chart to your production cluster in whatever way suits you.

 ## Prow Packs